kaffeebrauer/BddfyTemplate/README.md

   - Restart Visual Studio
   - Do you add a new item on a project
   - Item should appear under Visual C# items with name 'Bddfy Unit Test Template'

-TODO:
-  - enable Humanizer to format the unit test methods